Discovery of the Relativistic Schr\"odinger Equation: Solving the relativistic Schr o dinger equation

 As a result,

 The normalized radial eigenfunctions, corresponding to the relativistic energy levels ( \ref{sol16}), are explicitly given by

 where

-Our consideration here, or somewhat similar to that in \cite{Davydov1965}, \cite{Fock1926}, \cite {Schiff1968}, outlines the way which Schr\"{o}dinger had to complete (during his Xmas-vacation in 1925--26?) to discover the above solution of the relativistic spin-zero charged particle in the central Coulomb field.
-One can see that it's a bit harder than the corresponding nonrelativistic case originally published in Ref.~\cite{Schrodinger2010} (see also \cite {Bethe1957}, \cite{Landau1998}, \cite{Nikiforov1988}, \cite{Suslov2020} for modern treatments).
+Our consideration here, or somewhat similar to that in \cite{Davydov1965}, \cite{Fock1926}, \cite {Schiff1968}, outlines the way which Schr\"{o}dinger had to complete (during his Christmas vacation in 1925--26?) to discover the above solution of the relativistic spin-zero charged particle in the central Coulomb field.
+One can see that it's a bit more involved than the corresponding nonrelativistic case originally published in Ref.~\cite{Schrodinger2010} (see also \cite {Bethe1957}, \cite{Landau1998}, \cite{Nikiforov1988}, \cite{Suslov2020} for modern treatments).